Profitbase/Episode-Docs/articles/invision/docs/workbooks/howto/subscreens.md

 ![pic](https://profitbasedocs.blob.core.windows.net/images/HTsubS%20(3).png)

-4. When you finished setting up Subscreens, go back to the main layout and drag and drop Tab Control on the selected page.
+4. When you have finished setting up Subscreens, go back to the main layout and drag and drop a Tab Control onto the selected page.
 You will find it under UI elements in Resources:

 ![pic](https://profitbasedocs.blob.core.windows.net/images/HTsubS%20(4).png)